aveniro/proton-chess/README.md

 Chess should be for everyone.
 Proton Chess is a chess engine that aims to be as small and portable as possible.

+## Documentation

+Proton Chess is documented using `doxygen`.
+You can find the documentation for the [latest API here](https://nateseymour.github.io/proton-chess/).

 ## Building

 Proton Chess doesn't have any dependencies.
 That means that building it is a rather simple affair.